rozanxt/zanlib-engine/README.md

 ZanLibEngine
 ============

-ZanLibEngine is a framework and library for simple application development.
+A framework and library for simple application development.